Q100253: Troubleshooting Mari performance issues

 - Slow viewport navigation

-This often depends on the GPU and complexity of shaders and the models.
-More complex shaders will inevitably introduce a performance decrease.
+This often depends on the GPU and complexity of the shaders and models.
+More complex shaders will introduce a performance decrease.
 This is also heavily influenced by displaying true displacements and shadows.

 Disabling displacements and shadows will greatly improve performance.

-If you are working on a 4k Monitor, this means Mari will have to render more pixels in the viewport than on a conventional HD monitor.
-Due to this, rendering times in the viewport might not be as fast as when using a monitor with fewer pixels.
-If your Viewport is overlapping on multiple monitors, performance will also slightly suffer as the GPU will have to serve two displays simultaneously.
+If you are working on a 4k Monitor, Mari will have to render more pixels in the viewport than on a conventional HD monitor.
+As this is the case, rendering times in the viewport may not be as fast as when using a monitor with fewer pixels.
+If your Viewport is overlapping on multiple monitors, performance will also slightly suffer as the GPU will have to pass through to two displays simultaneously.

 - Mari often freezes on Windows

 NOTE: Editing the registry directly can have serious, unexpected consequences that can prevent the system from starting and may require you to reinstall your operating system.
-The Foundry take no responsibility to any damage caused to your system by modifying the system registry.
+Saying this we do not recommend editing the any registry without fully knowing what you are doing.

 For more information about the TDR registry keys, please refer to the following Microsoft article.